Scaling Quantum Networks via Phase-Stable Vacuum Beam Guide: Architectural Blueprint and Benchmark: Details of Noise Budgets

 \subsection{Seismic and Alignment Noise}

-The seismic waves of the Earth will introduce movement into the system and cause phase noise.
-Empirically, the phase noise is dominated by $k\delta z$, with $\delta z$ representing the parallel movement.
-We will present a theoretical derivation based on the Laguerre-Gaussian mode expansion that we have used to derive the loss for cross-verification.
-Then, we provide a simple suspension design for the optical isolation platform and estimate both its translation and rotation induced noise power spectrum based on the measured and theoretical seismic movement.
+The seismic noise at the lens and mirror positions will introduce movement into the system and cause phase noise.
+Empirically, the phase noise is dominated by $k\delta z$, with $\delta z$ being the parallel movement.
+However, rotational and translational movement may also couple into the phase noise due to static misalignment.
+Here, we will present a theoretical derivation based on the Laguerre-Gaussian mode expansion, which we have used to derive the loss for cross-verification.
+Then, we estimate the post-isolated phase noise contribution to the final noise power spectrum based on measured and theoretical seismic movements.